8-9th of June, 2026

 -

-How can we study atmospheres methodologically, whether through theory, qualitative inquiry, or quantitative measures?
+How can we study atmospheres methodologically, whether through theory, qualitative-phenomenological methods, or quantitative measures?